breethomas/guiceworks/content/services/experience-design.md

 Here, we bring the sketch and user flows to life via higher fidelity and clickable wire frames.
-In some cases, we may layer on a bit of brand design just to make the experience feel dynamic enough to test legitimally with a set of potential users.
-The clickable protototype invokes a common ground for stakeholders, developers and designers to accurately communicate expectations and generate ideas on something that feels more like a “real product”.
+In some cases, we may layer on a bit of brand design just to make the experience feel dynamic enough to test legitimately with a set of potential users.
+The clickable prototype invokes a common ground for stakeholders, developers and designers to accurately communicate expectations and generate ideas on something that feels more like a “real product”.
 Prototyping leverages desktop, tablet and mobile presentations to fully vet